 Take Some Magnesium

 I love magnesium, it's a great "Mumma Mineral" and is a fantastic supplement for new Mumma and Pappa Bears to take to combat some of the effects of sleep deprivation.
 I usually prescribe it in a form that also contains some B vitamins as the combination works well for combating stress and boosting energy levels.
 Magnesium is involved in a whole lotta important processes in the body (over 300!) and many people are deficient.

 Sunshine and Fresh Air Can Do Wonders

 I remember during those first few months I felt completely out of it at times and really didn't feel like leaving the house.
-Luckily though, my Baby Bear arrived in summer, so I was able to take her on long walks in the warm sun and fresh air which immediately made me feel more human!
+Luckily though, my first Baby Bear arrived in summer, so I was able to take her on long walks in the warm sun and fresh air which immediately made me feel more human!
 Spending time outside is incredibly important for us and can have a really nice impact on our mood, our immunity, and our energy levels.
 Often, changing our environment is also a nice way to reset our mindset and our mood too.

 Mind Over Matter

 OK so I have a background in Psychology so no blog post is going to be complete without some mention of the power of the mind!
 Research has found that telling yourself you have had a good night's sleep can improve your performance on memory and cognitive tests!
 Now I understand that this may sound a little hard to believe but what we think, has a huge impact on our we interpret our worlds.
 Try

 this next time you are feeling tired and see if it makes a difference!

 We have some pretty amazing herbs in Western Herbal Medicine which can have a hugely significant impact on protecting against the effects of sleep deprivation.
 Many of them work by balancing and supporting the stress response (yes lack of sleep causes increased stress).
 My favourite herbal helpers would have to be Rhodiola, Withania and Licorice.
 They are like a big herbal hug in a bottle!